-2.4.1.3.
-Representation. - this shall be construed to mean any advertisement, offering, invoice, or the like that pertains to the sale of fireplace or stove wood.

-2.4.1.4.
-Flavoring chips. - any kindling, logs, boards, timbers, or other natural or processed, split or unsplit wood that is advertised, offered for sale, or sold for flavoring smoked or barbequed foods.
-(Added 1999)

-2.4.2.
-Identity. - A representation may include a declaration of identity that indicates the species group (for example, 50 % hickory, 50 % miscellaneous softwood).
-Such a representation shall indicate, within 10 % accuracy, the percentages of each group.

-2.4.3.
-Quantity. - Fireplace and stovewood shall be advertised, offered for sale, and sold only by measure, using the term "cord" and fractional parts of a cord or the cubic meter, except that:

-- (a) Packaged natural wood.
-Natural wood offered for sale in packaged form in quantities less than 0.45 m3 (1/8 cord or 16 ft3) shall display the quantity in terms of cubic meters, to include decimal fractions of cubic meters; or cubic feet, to include fractions of cubic feet. - (b) Artificial compressed or processed logs.
+- 2.4.1.3.
+Representation.
+This shall be construed to mean any advertisement, offering, invoice, or the like that pertains to the sale of fireplace or stove wood. - 2.4.1.4.
+Flavoring chips.
+Any kindling, logs, boards, timbers, or other natural or processed, split or unsplit wood that is advertised, offered for sale, or sold for flavoring smoked or barbequed foods.
+(Added 1999) - 2.4.2.
+Identity.
+A representation may include a declaration of identity that indicates the species group (for example, 50 % hickory, 50 % miscellaneous softwood).
+Such a representation shall indicate, within 10 % accuracy, the percentages of each group. - 2.4.3.
+Quantity.
+Fireplace and stove wood shall be advertised, offered for sale, and sold only by measure, using the term "cord" and fractional parts of a cord or the cubic meter, except that: - (a) Packaged natural wood.
+Natural wood offered for sale in packaged form in quantities less than 0.45 m3 (\(^{1}\)8 cord or 16 ft3) shall display the quantity in terms of: - (1) liters, to include fractions of liters; or - (2) cubic inches, if less than one cubic foot; or - (3) cubic feet, if one cubic foot or greater, to include fractions of a cubic foot.
+(Amended 2010) - (b) Artificial compressed or processed logs.
 A single fireplace log shall be sold by weight, and packages of such individual logs shall be sold by weight plus count. - (c) Stove wood pellets or chips.
 Pellets or chips not greater than 15 cm (6 in) in any dimension shall be sold by weight.
 This requirement does not apply to flavoring chips.
 (Amended 1976 and 1991) - (d) Flavoring chips.
-Flavoring chips shall be sold by volume.
-(Added 1998)
+Flavoring chips offered for sale in packaged form in quantities less than 0.45 m3 ($\frac{1}{8}$ cord or 16 ft3) shall display the quantity in terms of: - (1) liters, to include fractions of liters; or - (2) cubic inches, if less than one cubic foot; or - (3) cubic feet, if one cubic foot or greater, to include fractions of a cubic foot.
+(Added 1998)(Amended 2010)

+Note: In determining the appropriate Method of Sale, a clear distinction must be made as to whether the wood is being sold primarily as fuel (some wood is sold as fuel but flavoring is a byproduct) or strictly as a wood flavoring.